Saturday, May 29, 2021

 Organizational Vectors Theory

-Here I share a brief explanation of the Sociological Theory of the Organizational Vectors, theory that was inspired on the undergraduate thesis research called "ORGANIZATIONAL FORMS OF A CHILEAN ECOVILLAGE: THE "X COMMUNITY" CASE".
+Here I share a brief explanation of the Sociological "Theory of the Organizational Vectors"; a theory that I created based on my undergraduate thesis research called "ORGANIZATIONAL FORMS OF A CHILEAN ECOVILLAGE: THE "X COMMUNITY" CASE".

 Graphic representation of the organizational vectors